GabeScott/standard-works-vault/General Conference/1995 April - Easter Reflections.md

 And President Gordon B. Hinckley has been sustained as the fifteenth President of The Church of Jesus Christ of Latter-day Saints.

 During a visit twenty-seven years ago to South America, Elder Gordon B. Hinckley spoke to missionaries.
 He was younger then.
 He had served but seven years as an Apostle.
 He shared a scripture and extended an invitation.
 He taught from 2 Timothy: “For God hath not given us the spirit of fear; but of power, and of love, and of a sound mind.
-Be not thou therefore ashamed of the testimony of our Lord” (2 Tim.
-1:7–8).
+Be not thou therefore ashamed of the testimony of our Lord” ([[2 Timothy 1.7|2 Tim.
+1:7–8]][[2 Timothy 1.8|]]).

 Elder Hinckley invited missionaries to not fear and not be ashamed of their testimonies of Jesus Christ.
 His invitation penetrated my heart as a missionary then and is equally important to me and to you this day.
 The Lord has raised up a new prophet—one who has no fear, one who is full of power and love and of a sound mind, and one who by example reminds us never to be ashamed of our testimony of the Lord.

 May this be an Easter season of meditation, reflection, and appreciation.
 May we resolve to be obedient to prophetic invitations from those who hold the keys of the kingdom.
 A favorite hymn says:

-There is sunshine in my soul today,
+>*There is sunshine in my soul today,*

-More glorious and bright
+>*More glorious and bright*

-Than glows in any earthly sky,
+>*Than glows in any earthly sky,*

-For Jesus is my light.
+>*For Jesus is my light.*

-(Hymns, 1985, no. 227)
+>

 Jesus is my light.
 In the name of Jesus Christ, amen.